vdtdg/nasa-sdo-downloader/README.md

 /!\ Make sure you have enough space disk before running the script.
 There are **a lot** of **heavy** images.

 Also, as there are a lot of images, it might take a long time to download a large range of images.
 Image download is not parallelized in order not to overwhelm the servers.
+It takes approximately 5 minutes to download a full day of image, for one resolution and one channel.

 ## Image credit